Ed Lover Questions Dr. Umar’s “Authority” Over Eminem Jab

 Ed Lover has issued his take on the debate sparked by Dr. Umar Johnson questioning Eminem’s place in Hip-Hop, asking about the speaker’s own credentials.

 Veteran Hip-Hop media personality Ed Lover has not only challenged Dr. Umar Johnson’s recent comments on Eminem only being relevant in Hip-Hop due to “white supremacy” during his appearance on Joe Budden’s podcast, but he also called the motivational speaker’s background into question.
-He did so on his C’mon Son podcast on Sunday (December 31), the last episode for 2023 by saying, “Dr. Umar, please.
+He did so on his C’mon Son podcast Sunday (Dec.
+31), the last episode for 2023, by saying, “Dr. Umar, please.
 Please.
 What I want to know is, where did you get your doctorate?”

 “What makes you a doctor?
-And then, where did you come from and what makes you a[n] authority on Hip Hop, Ed Lover said before adding, “Now Eminem don’t need Dr. Umar to tell him he’s one of the greatest of all time because we’ve already have said it.
-Hip Hop is for everybody.
-Hip Hop might’ve been created by Black people, but the love of music, melodies, and rhymes have spread all over this world.”
+And then, where did you come from and what makes you a[n] authority on Hip-Hop, Ed Lover said before adding, “Now Eminem don’t need Dr. Umar to tell him he’s one of the greatest of all time because we’ve already said it.
+Hip-Hop is for everybody.
+Hip-Hop might’ve been created by Black people, but the love of music, melodies, and rhymes have spread all over this world.”

 Dr. Umar’s comments have caused a stir with other notable figures in the culture, with MC Shan himself calling the often-controversial speaker out in a 13-minute video that was posted to YouTube.
 “You just make everything a race thing, n—a,” he began.
 “Everything ain’t no fuckin’ race thing.
 Eminem — muthafucka, you know that n—a nice.
 Em deserves a m———n’ slot in this game,” he stated.